Beach Foraging

 Limpets

-In all my time foraging along the shore i can honestly say i have not once seen someone else gathering limpets.
+In all my time foraging along the shore I can honestly say I have not once seen someone else gathering limpets.
 Most people don’t even see these as food but if you don’t mind how chewy they are the flavour is really nice.
 They can be found on rocks and piers and are by no means hard to find.
 To gather them use a stick and quickly knock them off in one go, but if you mess it up they’ll clamp down with surprising strength and become much harder to remove.

 Whelks

 Like winkles but much bigger.
 The best part is the large sucker part of the body but the whole thing can be eaten if cooked properly.
-They can be found in rock pools and large water filled cracks on rocky outcrops, just like winkles but a much bigger version.
+They can be found in rock pools and large water-filled cracks on rocky outcrops, just like winkles but a much bigger version.

 Crab

 Digging around in rock pools and fishing with a crab line off sea walls will almost guarantee you’ll find some crabs, but the problem with looking for these creatures so close to the shore is that they’ll probably be quite small.
-The only way to find large crabs close to the shore is either use a crab trap and leave it over night near the rockiest area you can find, or dig around under the rocks at low tide as far out as you can get.
+The only way to find large crabs close to the shore is either to use a crab trap and leave it overnight near the rockiest area you can find, or dig around under the rocks at low tide as far out as you can get.
 The larger crabs can be very dangerous and sticking your hand into a crack to see if there’s a creature strong enough to break your thumb inside isn’t recommended.

 Samphire

 Marsh samphire is the best one in my opinion and when you find one plant you normally find hundreds.
-The best place to look is within two miles of the sea up an estuary in the areas were there’s a few plants growing like grass or reeds.
-Marsh samphire doesn’t like to be submerged for to long and is usually found in the areas only touched by the tide for a short period when its fully in.
-Be very careful when gathering marsh samphire as the areas it grows in can be dangerous as the mud is quite lose and easy to sink into.
-As for cooking either version just treat it like asparagus and cook until its soft but not to floppy, just make sure you only cook the green sprigs and not the central stem or roots since they are very tough and don’t share the same flavour.
+The best place to look is within two miles of the sea up an estuary in the areas where there are a few plants growing like grass or reeds.
+Marsh samphire doesn’t like to be submerged for too long and is usually found in areas only touched by the tide for a short period when it’s fully in.
+Be very careful when gathering marsh samphire as the areas it grows in can be dangerous as the mud is quite loose and easy to sink into.
+As for cooking either version just treat it like asparagus and cook until it’s soft but not too floppy, just make sure you only cook the green sprigs and not the central stem or roots since they are very tough and don’t share the same flavor.

 Seaweed